ModelEngineering/TemplateSB/README.md

 J3{L}3{p}: {L}T3{p}R -> {L}T4{p} + R; k33*{L}T3{p}R
 </pre>

 Here's an example using a template variable expression to describe an increase in methylation level.
+Note that the template expression has a python expression, `me+1`.
+In TemplateSB, a template expression can be an arbitrary python expression.

 <pre>
 {{ DefineVariables Begin }}